My-CMDhub/Django-Task-Manager/README.md

    - `Procfile` defines how to run the application using Gunicorn
    - WhiteNoise middleware for serving static files efficiently

-2. **Supabase Integration**:
+2. **Authentication**:
    - In production, Supabase integration is automatically bypassed (`BYPASS_SUPABASE = True`)
-   - Users are automatically verified without requiring email verification
-   - The `/auth/auto-verify-users/` endpoint is available for admin users to verify any existing unverified users
+   - Django's native authentication system is used
+   - Email verification can be enabled or disabled via the `AUTO_VERIFY_USERS` environment variable
+   - When `AUTO_VERIFY_USERS=False`, users must verify their email before logging in
+   - When `AUTO_VERIFY_USERS=True`, email verification is skipped, and users can log in immediately

 3. **Chatbot Integration**:
    - AI-powered chatbot assistant for task management